poshecamo/PassenGen/README.md

 - View password creation date and recommended rotation date
 - Automatic check if the generated password is found in known data breaches (powered by Have I Been Pwned)
 - Optionally enable Proof-of-Randomness mode to receive a secure seed and a SHA-256 hash of your generated password
+- Passwords are cross-checked against a local revocation list to prevent reuse of previously generated passwords.

 ### CLI Mode with Arguments